poswald/microformats/README.md

-# Django Microformat Application v0.1 (alpha)
+# Django Microformat Application (alpha)

-    (c) 2009 Nicholas H.Tollervey (http://ntoll.org/contact)
+    (c) 2009 Nicholas H.Tollervey and others

-See the file LICENSE.txt for the licensing terms and conditions.
+See the file AUTHORS.txt and LICENSE.txt for the licensing terms and conditions.

-## description
+## Description

 This Django application makes it easier to integrate and use Microformats in your web-application.